Red Bull F1 clinches new $500M title sponsorship with Oracle | Technology

 Red Bull F1 clinches new $500M title sponsorship with Oracle

-Weve got financial regulations that are driving and forcing efficiency, which is again where this partnership helps us to make sure that were as efficient and productive as we possibly can be.
-Additional resources and any edge in computing power can help when titles are decided, like in December, on the final lap in the final race of the season when Verstappen was able to controversially overtake Lewis Hamilton and dethrone the Mercedes driver as world champion.Ill take a certain Americans perspective, Oracle executive vice president Ariel Kelman, the chief marketing officer, said in a video call.

-The Red Bull Formula One team has secured a new title sponsorship worth around USD 500 million with technology firm Oracle, placing it among the most lucrative commercial deals in sports.
+The Red Bull Formula One team has secured a new title sponsorship worth around $500 million with technology firm Oracle, placing it among the most lucrative commercial deals in sports.

 The five-year deal is a lift to the team ahead of the season beginning next month when Max Verstappen will be looking to defend his world title in a new Oracle Red Bull Racing car that was also revealed on Wednesday.